mmistakes/minimal-mistakes/_drafts/project-loom.md

 -Djdk.virtualThreadScheduler.minRunnable=2
 ```

 As we might expect, the output is the following.
-While the `ForkJoinPool-1-worker-1` is stuck in the infinite loop, the `ForkJoinPool-1-worker-2` is executing the `"Take a break"` virtual thread:
+While the `ForkJoinPool-1-worker-1` is stuck in the infinite loop, the `ForkJoinPool-1-worker-2` is executing the `takeABreak` virtual thread:

 ```
 21:33:43.641 [Working hard] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Working hard]/runnable@ForkJoinPool-1-worker-1 | I'm working hard